spectrocloud/librarium/packages/docs/content/00-release-notes.md

 The 2.2.0 Palette enhancements are:
 * Palette users can now provision and manage their Kubernetes clusters using exclusory edge devices installed within isolated locations compared to usual data centers or clouds.
 * Palette 2.2.0 has stepped up to an upgraded and stable API version for better automation, integration, and efficiency.
-* We solicit our users to deploy their tenant clusters with Kubernetes version 1.19.0 and above.
+* We encourage our users to deploy their tenant clusters with Kubernetes version 1.19.0 and above.

 # November 20, 2021 - Release 2.1.0